 - 1. D.16-08-019 set a new approach to the delivery of statewide programs in the energy efficiency portfolio and also fixed the funding contribution requirements from each IOU based on load share and the mix of electricity and natural gas funding. - 2.
 Load share and funding mix between electricity and natural gas have changed since 2016. - 3.
 D.16-08-019 required a minimum of 25 percent of the IOUs' budgets (15 percent for SoCalGas) to go toward statewide programs. - 4.
 The closure of the statewide upstream lighting program and other program cost-effectiveness challenges have reduced the statewide budget recently. - 5.
 It would not be feasible to conduct a full assessment of the statewide programs before the start of this portfolio cycle in 2024. - 6.
-The HER and UAT Programs are both already delivered in a highly uniform fashion across the state. - 7.
-The Residential Multi-Family and Strategic Energy Management programs have a great deal of uniformity in design and delivery and are good candidates to study for transition to statewide administration. - 8.
-Because CCAs can elect to administer energy efficiency programs at any time, and new REN proposals can also come forward in the middle of a portfolio cycle, if the IOUs are not given relief from their budget caps, they would have to fund the CCA or REN programs out of their own budgets or unspent funds. - 9.
+Because CCAs can elect to administer energy efficiency programs at any time, and new RENs and CCAs can apply for funding in the middle of a portfolio cycle, if the IOUs are not given relief from their budget caps, they would have to fund the CCA or REN programs out of their own budgets or unspent funds. - 7.
 The IOUs do not select or approve the programs of the CCAs or RENs operating within their service territories.

-- 10. The communities served by the R-REN proposal face significant equity and development challenges compared to the rest of the state.
-They are also geographically diverse and overlap with areas covered by several other PAs. - 11.
+- 8. The communities served by the R-REN proposal face significant equity and development challenges compared to the rest of the state.
+They are also geographically diverse and overlap with areas covered by several other PAs. - 9.
+R-REN is strategically designed to serve areas that have been traditionally underserved due to their rural nature and other structural barriers such as socioeconomic factors and the high cost of providing services in rural areas. - 10.
 The majority of energy efficiency portfolio oversight occurs by Commission staff monitoring key aspects of design, solicitation, implementation, and evaluation of portfolios, segments, and programs.
-Stakeholder input would improve this oversight function. - 12.
-The IOUs' percentage contributions to evaluation invoice payments were last set in 2014, by D.14-10-046. - 13.
-Some water efficiency measures also save electricity and/or natural gas. - 14.
-Commission policy has been transitioning toward greater use of normalized metered energy consumption measurement techniques since at least 2015, as required by AB 802 and SB 350. - 15.
-The state's historic disenfranchisement and dispossession of California Tribes, recognized by Executive Order N-15-19, has created barriers to providing programs services to Tribes, including energy efficiency programs. - 16.
-SCE's testimony indicates that more rural local governments have lower participation and investments in energy efficiency than more urban local governments. - 17.
-Resolution E-4939, with reference to Government Code Section 144837, specifies a small business size criterion of 25 or fewer employees. - 18.
+Stakeholder input would improve this oversight function. - 11.
+The IOUs' percentage contributions to evaluation invoice payments were last set in 2014, by D.14-10-046. - 12.
+Some water efficiency measures also save electricity and/or natural gas. - 13.
+Commission policy has been transitioning toward greater use of normalized metered energy consumption measurement techniques since at least 2015, as required by AB 802 and SB 350. - 14.
+The state's historic disenfranchisement and dispossession of California Tribes, recognized by Executive Order N-15-19, has created barriers to providing programs services to Tribes, including energy efficiency programs. - 15.
+SCE's testimony indicates that more rural local governments have lower participation and investments in energy efficiency than more urban local governments. - 16.
+Resolution E-4939, with reference to Government Code Section 144837, specifies a small business size criterion of 25 or fewer employees. - 17.
 SB 756 (Stats.
 2021, Chap.
-248) modified the ESA program income guidelines to 250 percent or below federal poverty guidelines, thereby making ESA income eligibility criteria, which previously aligned with CARE income eligibility criteria, distinct.
+248) modified the ESA program income guidelines to 250 percent or below federal poverty guidelines, thereby making

+ESA income eligibility criteria, which previously aligned with CARE income eligibility criteria, distinct.